cmanikandan/robocar-rally-lab/README.md

 The lab instructions are divided up in 3 *tracks*, which the team can run in parallell.

 In the *Drive* track, you'll prepare the car for racing.
 You'll need to work with the [Raspberry Pi](https://www.raspberrypi.org/) that runs the car, calibrate the [PWM motor controller](https://en.wikipedia.org/wiki/Pulse-width_modulation) for steering and throttle, and finally drive the car using a remote control.
+It's your job to generate good data for the deep learning algorithm to train on.
+You'll also run the car autonomously using the trained model.

 In the *ML* track, you'll dig into the training of the car.
 You'll look at the data produced by the car when driving manually (the *Drive* track), get familiar with the [Donkey python library](https://github.com/wroscoe/donkey) and the tools it provides for working with the data, then train and evaluate your first model using a sample data set in [AWS SageMaker](https://aws.amazon.com/sagemaker/).
 Finally, you'll dig deeper into the neural network to see if it can be improved in some way.